-In short: it explains what a particular product can offer that other products from competitors cannot.
+In short, it explains what a particular product can offer that other products from competitors cannot.

-What Is Unique Selling Point?
-Your USP
+What Is a Unique Selling Point?

 The USP must be something that is meaningful or important to consumers.
-Marketers use unique and competitive unique selling points to attract clients and to build their brands.
+Marketers use unique and competitive selling points to attract clients and to build their brands.

 Marketers understand that it is not possible to convince other people to sell their products before you have convinced yourself.
 This is especially so when you are dealing with products and services that are highly competitive.